kottz/teotile/README.md

 # Teotile

 Teotile is a simple game engine that can run simple pixel games.
 It was primarily designed to run on a 12x12 LED pixel grid using a WS281x LED.
-However, the code is portable enough to run on anything thatcan process input commands and output a grid of RGB pixels.
+However, the code is portable enough to run on anything that can process input commands and output a grid of RGB pixels.

 Teotile can be used alone or with a friend.
 There are both single-player and two-player games.